Ashby Pond Dredging and Environmental Improvements

 Improving the Pond

 In addition to dredging the pond, the department plans to retrofit the pond to meet current specifications.
-This work will increase the pond’s pollutant removal capabilities, make future maintenance easier and more economic, improve aesthetics, and provide the community with credits to help meet the city’s Chesapeake Bay pollutant reduction targets.
+This work will increase the pond’s pollutant removal capabilities, make future maintenance easier and more economical, improve aesthetics, and provide the community with credits to help meet the city’s Chesapeake Bay pollutant reduction targets.

 Environmental upgrades will include: